anjjriit/view-maker/README.md

 To fully understand the power of the make:foundation command, let's walk through a typcial use case.
 For this, we will assume that you have a master page named master.blade.php in your layouts folder, which is in your views folder.

-In your masterpage, you will have your csfr token:
+Before we start, in your masterpage, you should have your csfr token:

 ```
 <meta name="csrf-token" content="{!! csrf_token() !!}">